evanyfyip/SensitivityAnalysis/docs/source/support.rst

 Support
 =======

-If you have any questions please reach out me through email:
+If you have any questions or concerns, please reach out me through email:

 evan@yipsite.net